Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 Integrating an ELK server allows users to easily monitor vulnerable virtual machines for changes to the file system and to analyze system metrics.

-The configuration details of each machine may be found below.
+The configuration details of each machine are found below.

 | Name                           | Function   | IP Address | Operating System    |
 |--------------------------------|------------|------------|---------------------|